 - What has been your approach for bringing individuals on board who may be resistant to change?

 Statement of Commitment

-In accepting this nomination I embrace the responsibility and stewardship that comes with the position and fully commit to executing the office to the best of my ability.
-In doing so I pledge to represent and work on behalf of the diversity of student interests and to build on the legacy of hard work and accomplishments of my predecessors.
-I promise to maintain and improve the GSG's relationship with the DU administration so that this body always has a voice in impacting decisions that that are vital to students.
+In accepting this nomination, I embrace the responsibility and stewardship that comes with the position and fully commit to executing the office to the best of my ability.
+In doing so, I pledge to represent and work on behalf of the diversity of student interests and to build on the legacy of hard work and accomplishment of my predecessors.
+I promise to maintain and improve GSG's relationship with the DU administration so that this body continuously has a voice in impacting decisions that are vital to students.